dictu-lang/Dictu/docs/docs/standard-lib/system.md

 ### System.getuid()

-Returns the real user ID of the calling process.
+Returns the real user ID of the calling process as a number.

 **Note:** This is not available on windows systems.